 Prior to the third quarter of fiscal year 2021, the Company determined that small changes in estimated "ordinary" income would result in significant changes in the estimated annual effective tax rate.
-Thus, the Company used a discrete effective tax rate method to calculate the provision or benefit for income taxes for the three months ended April 30, 2021.
+Thus, the Company used a discrete effective tax rate method to calculate the provision or benefit for income taxes for the three and six months ended July 31, 2021.
 Beginning on November 18, 2021, we are unable to earn tax credit related to the refined coal business, and as such, have ceased operation of that business.
 As earning these credits is what had caused the significant changes in the estimated annual effective tax rate from small changes in estimated "ordinary" income and we have now classified the refined coal business as discontinued operations, we have returned to using the annual effective tax rate method to calculate the provision or benefit for income taxes from continuing operations beginning in the three and nine month periods ending October 31, 2021.
-Our income tax provision from continuing operations was approximately \$1.8 million and approximately \$2.2 million for the three months ended April 30, 2022 and 2021, respectively.
+Our income tax provision from continuing operations was approximately \$4.3 million and approximately \$1.8 million for the three months ended July 31, 2022 and 2021, respectively.
+Our income tax provision from continuing operations was approximately \$6.2 millions and approximately \$4.0 million for the six months ended July 31, 2022 and 2021, respectively.

-As a result of the foregoing, net income from continuing operations was approximately \$7.0 million for the first quarter of fiscal year 2022 compared to approximately \$8.0 million for the first quarter of fiscal year 2021.
+As a result of the foregoing, net income from continuing operations was approximately \$14.9 million for the second quarter of fiscal year 2022 compared to approximately \$8.0 million for the second quarter of fiscal year 2021.
+Net income from continuing operations was approximately \$21.9 million for the first six months of fiscal year 2022 compared to approximately \$16.0 million for the first six months of fiscal year 2021.

-Income from continuing operations related to noncontrolling interests was approximately \$1.8 million for the first quarter of fiscal year 2022 compared to \$0.7 million for the first quarter of fiscal year 2021.
+Income from continuing operations related to noncontrolling interests was approximately \$3.7 million for the second quarter of fiscal year 2022 compared to \$2.3 million for the second quarter of fiscal year 2021.
+Income from continuing operations related to noncontrolling interests was approximately \$5.5 million for the first six months of fiscal year 2022 compared to \$3.0 million for the first six months of fiscal year 2021.
 These amounts represent the other owners' share of the income or loss of NuGen and One Earth.
 Noncontrolling interests related to the refined coal entity is included in discontinued operations.

-As a result of the foregoing, net income attributable to REX common shareholders from continuing operations for the first quarter of fiscal year 2022 was approximately \$5.2 million, a decrease of approximately \$2.1 million from net income attributable to REX common shareholders from continuing operations of approximately \$7.3 million for the first quarter of fiscal year 2021.
+As a result of the foregoing, net income attributable to REX common shareholders from continuing operations for the second quarter of fiscal year 2022 was approximately \$11.2 million, an increase of approximately \$5.5 million from net income attributable to REX common shareholders from continuing operations of approximately \$5.7 million for the second quarter of fiscal year 2021.
+Net income attributable to REX common shareholders from continuing operations for the first six months of fiscal year 2022 was approximately \$16.4 million, an increase of approximately \$3.4 million from net income attributable to REX common shareholders from continuing operations of approximately \$13.0 million for the first six months of fiscal year 2021.